Mohsen Emadi

-Mohsen Emadi (محسن عمادی) (born 29 October 1976) is an Iranian/Mexican poet, translator and filmmaker.
+Mohsen Emadi (محسن عمادی) (born 29 October 1976) is an Iranian-Mexican poet, translator and filmmaker.
 Born and raised in Iran, he left for Finland in 2009 and has resided primarily in Mexico since 2012, working as a lecturer and researcher in poetry and comparative literature for various institutes in the country.

 Biography

 Mohsen Emadi was born in Sari, in northern Iran province of Mazandaran.
 He began writing poems during childhood and appeared in numerous magazines as a young adult.

 In 1995, he moved to Tehran to study computer engineering at Sharif University of Technology, where he co-founded multiple student magazines and co-organized two conferences on cinema and philosophy, all confronted by university authorities.
 Being influenced by Federico García Lorca and the folklore of Mazandaran, he got to know Ahmad Shamlou as his mentor, and was introduced to Generation of '27 of Spain by him.
 He was an active member of Iranian Student Protests of July 1999, and again 10 years later, 2009 Iranian presidential election protests, the latter forcing him to leave the country.
 He has since been described as being "exiled" from his home country.

 He landed in Finland in 2009 to study digital culture at University of Jyväskylä.
 Later he lived in Czech Republic and Spain, before moving to Mexico in August 2012, working as a lecturer and researcher in poetry and comparative literature.
+Emadi holds a PhD in literature from the National Autonomous University of Mexico.

 Although he has spent some time in the United States, Emadi reportedly left in early 2017 after then president of the United States, Donald Trump, made Executive Order 13769, which would temporarily ban citizens of various Muslim-majority countries.